jw-gitgo/CloudDeveloper_Capstone/README.md

 # Functionality of the application

 I intend to focus on the backend of the application, primarily the trip creation, storage, and retrieval, using AWS Lambda and API Gateway, and the authentication, using OAuth.
-I do not intend to provide a frontend, since it is not required for the project, and not a focus of this course.
+I intend to provide only a very basic frontend, based on the one created in the serverless Todo project.

 ## Logical Flow
 1.